gighive/gighive/docs/README.md

 # GigHive Music and Video Library

 GigHive is an **open-source deployment framework** for hosting your own media library, a band’s library or fan videos, or even videos uploaded by guests from events like a wedding.
 There are two pieces to Gighive:
 - A pre-built web-accessible media library waiting to be populated.
 This is the server piece.
-Gighive uses Ansible and Terraform to build a vm (or optionally, configure a bare metal server) and on top, a fast Apache server and MySQL database.
+Gighive uses Ansible and Terraform to build a vm and on top, a fast Apache server and MySQL database.
 It includes a few audio and video clips donated from one of our other users as a sample.
-- Companion iPhone app for fans and wedding guests to upload content (web-based version also built-in).
+- Companion iPhone app for fans and wedding guests to upload content (web-based upload also built-in).

 The automation spins up a fully reproducible environment using **Docker, Ansible, and Terraform**.
 It has a very simple interface: a splash page, a single database of stored videos and an upload utility.